gumb0/yellowpaper-distilled/yellowpaper.md

       - increased through using the SSTORE instruction in order to reset contract storage to zero from some non-zero value
   - Accessed lists // since Berlin
     - The list of addreses accessed in transaction
-      - Initialized to having sender, receiver (or created contract) and all precompile addresses
+      - Initialized to having sender, receiver (or created contract) and all precompile addresses + all addresses from access list of the transaction
     - The list of (address, storage key) pairs accessed in transaction
-      - Iinitialized to empty
+      - Iinitialized to keys in access list of the transaction
     - Similar to substate in that they are scoped to entire transaction execution
     - Used to calculate gas cost of opcodes accessing the state (EXTCODESIZE, EXTCODECOPY, EXTCODEHASH, BALANCE, CALL, CALLCODE, DELEGATECALL, STATICCALL, SLOAD, SSTORE, SELFDESTRUCT): cold access cost if not yet accessed, warm access cost otherwise
     - https://eips.ethereum.org/EIPS/eip-2929